sosy-lab/java-smt/README.md

  - Incremental solving with push/pop
  - Multiple independent contexts
  - Model generation
- - Interpolation, including tree and sequential
+ - Interpolation, including tree and sequential structure
  - Formula transformation using built-in tactics
  - Formula introspection using visitors

 #### Multithreading Support
-All solvers support multithreading (MathSAT only since JavaSMT 1.0.1-164-gd14ed28), provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.
+Most solvers support multithreading, provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.
 Interruption using [ShutdownNotifier][] may be used to interrupt a